 All candidates need to meet the following criteria:

-- Hold a primary medical qualification - recognised by the GMC and verified by Educational Commission for Foreign Medical Graduates (ECFMG)
+- Hold a primary medical qualification recognised by the GMC and verified by Educational Commission for Foreign Medical Graduates (ECFMG)

-- Engaged in medical practice for 3 out of the last 5 years including the 12 months prior to GMC registration being granted.
-Please note that the GMC does not consider clinical observerships as clinical practice.
+- Have been engaged in medical practice for three out of the last five years including the 12 months prior to GMC registration being granted.
+Please note that the GMC does not consider clinical attachment and observerships as clinical practice

 Exemption from IELTS or OET